lnxpy/hashnode/clbjubw6p000208mff0ql4jfo.md

 ### Started My Career Remotely

 We have been dealing with COVID since 2019.
 We all passed through tough situations.
 I was not enough experienced in working yet.
 In 2022, I applied for my first job interview.
 It was an office job at first but a massive COVID wave turned it into a remote job unexpectedly.
 I had no idea what a REMOTE JOB is going to look like under the heavy atmosphere of the lockdown and how I was supposed to collaborate remotely!
-Frankly, That was a huge shock to me.
+Frankly, that was a huge shock to me.

 Thanks to COVID, I experienced my first-ever job, remotely.
 I could've collaborated with my co-workers at the office.. meet them in person but yea. <mark>I chose to learn that COVID lesson</mark> other than meeting my first teammates in person. <mark>Life never goes the way we want</mark>!